devteds/swarm-consul/README.md

+> Find more examples and short videos on development & deployments with docker, aws etc on [devteds.com](https://devteds.com)

 # Consul Cluster on Docker Swarm Cluster

 Run consul cluster as containers on swarm cluster.

-*This is a test and I haven't used such setup in production environment.*
+This is an example code created while testing consul on docker swarm and it is very basic.

 *Tested on docker version Docker version 17.12.0-ce, build c97c6d6*

 ## Swarm Cluster
-Spin up 3 nodes on Digital Ocean (droplets) and create a swarm cluster of those 3 nodes
+Spin up 3 nodes (droplets) on DigitalOcean and create a swarm cluster of those 3 nodes

-Optionally, edit `swarm.sh` to change Digital Ocean droplet configurations.
+Optionally, edit `swarm.sh` to change DigitalOcean droplet configs.

 ```
 export DO_TOKEN=<DigitalOcean API Access Token>